Louise Stein Sorensen fonds

 Fonds / Archival Collection

-Louise Stein Sorensen graduated from the University of Amsterdam with a degree in social psychology in 1956.
-She married Eigil (Ike) Kaergaard Sorensen in January, 1959, and moved to British Columbia to join her husband.
+Louise Stein Sorensen graduated from the University of Amsterdam with a degree in Social Psychology in 1956.
+She married Eigil (Ike) Kaergaard Sorensen in her home town in January 1959.
+Shortly thereafter, she moved to British Columbia with her husband, a Danish immigrant who already resided there.
 They had two sons and three grandsons.
-Sorensen has been an outreach speaker for the Vancouver Holocaust Education Centre since 1985, and a VHEC board member for ten years.
-She was a member of the Gesher Project, a group of survivors and children of survivors who met regularly to create painting, writing and discussion about the Holocaust.
-She is a founding member of the VHEC’s child survivor group and was a member of the board of the World Federation of Child Survivors of the Holocaust.
+Sorensen has been an outreach speaker for the Vancouver Holocaust Education Centre since 1985 and was a VHEC board member for ten years.
+Additionally, she was a member of the Gesher Project, a group of survivors and children of survivors who met regularly to create painting, writing and discussion about the Holocaust.
+Sorensen is a founding member of the VHEC’s child survivor group and a member of the board of the World Federation of Child Survivors of the Holocaust.

 AccrualsNo further accruals are expected.